ENCCS/vasp-best-practices/content/fcc_Ni.md

 ### 1. Volume relaxation

 Similar as for the [cd Si](../cd_Si) example, check the total energy over a range of volumes, by using the tailored job script "run-vol.sh".
-Submit the job (Tetralith)
+Submit the job

     sbatch run-vol.sh

-or run it interactively (MeluxIna)

-    ./run-vol.sh

-after it finishes, check the total energy vs lattice constant e.g. using gnuplot
+After it finishes, check the total energy vs lattice constant e.g. using gnuplot

     gnuplot

-and at the prompt type (the first two lines for creating an image, needed at MeluXina)
+and at the prompt type (the first two lines for creating an image, needed at LEONARDO)

     set term png
-    set output "SUMMARY.dia.png"
+    set output "SUMMARY.fcc.png"
-    plot "SUMMARY.dia" using ($1):($4) w lp
+    plot "SUMMARY.fcc" using ($1):($4) w lp

 is the equilibrium lattice parameter close to *a* = 3.5 Å?